Sarv/dynamic-dashboard/documentation/API_Development_Best_Practices.md

 23. Use environment variables for configuration (like Elasticsearch URL).

 24. Create a Postman collection for easy API testing and sharing.

-These instructions demonstrate a focus on code organization, maintainability, security, and user-friendliness.
-They can serve as a valuable checklist for setting up and structuring future projects, especially APIs.